1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

 Still, clearing the whole page to reload isn't ideal.

-The flash of white is particularly harmful when the output of your code is an image.
+The flash of white is particularly harmful when the output of your code is visual.
 This isn't just an aestictic consideration.
 Our eyes have evolved to notice small changes—just what you want when trying to decide between 10 or 15px of padding—but after a hard reload everything looks like it changed.

 Even with automatic reloading you can't instantly sense how your tweak effected the output; you have to pay close attention to what you're changing and intentionally remember what it looked like before.